binaryedge/interview-challenges/frontend/README.md

 ### Show all emails

-The script will generate more than 10 emails, to see all of them:
+The script will generate more than 10 emails (total of 1600 emails), to see all of them:

 $ ./setup.sh show_emails